fengxia41103/myblog/content/downloads/pandoc/resume.md

 ## 3/2022 - 3/2023
 Lucidum, Principal System Architect

-- Worked closely with executives in designing the next-generation product architecture, overseeing a successful transition from on-premise-only to a hybrid infrastructure that supports both on-premises and cloud-native environments, and driving expansion of target industry and customer base.
+- Led design of the next-gen product architecture to drive expansion of target industry and customer base.
+Transformed on-prem-only model to hybrid and cloud-native.
+Introduced and integrated various AWS & Azure services to achieve a successful transition of twelve production systems.

 - Managed a global engineering team.
-Provided oversight to roles including Project Manager, UX designer, ML scientist, developers (Python, Java, React), QA, and DevOps engineer.
+Provided oversight to roles including Project Manager, UX designer, ML scientist, developers (Python, Java, React), QA, and DevOps.
 Held a direct reporting line to the CTO.

 - Managed the successful execution of 2 major releases, 6 minor releases, and 12 patch releases.
-Implemented GitOps practices using GitHub Action, GitHub Package Registry, and Semantic Release.
+Initiated GitOps practices using GitHub Action, GitHub Package Registry, and Semantic Release.

-- Actively participated in coding across every facet of the engineering endeavor, spanning the entire product stack (Python, Java, Typescript, React), QA utilizing Cypress, as well as DevOps involving Jenkins, Ansible, Python, Terraform, and Pulumi.
+- Actively participated in coding across every facet of the engineering endeavor, spanning the entire product stack (Python, Java, Typescript, React, Redux), QA using Cypress, and DevOps involving Helm, Kubernetes, Jenkins, Ansible, Python, Terraform, and Pulumi.

-- Took the lead in conducting daily PR (Pull Request) reviews across an extensive portfolio of more than 50 GitHub repositories.
-This encompassed a wide spectrum of programming languages and technologies, ranging from Java, Python, React, Jenkins, Ansible, and Terraform.
+- Took the lead in code reviews across an extensive portfolio of more than 50 GitHub repositories.
+This encompassed a wide spectrum of programming languages, ranging from Python, Javascript, Java, SQL, Groovy, YAML, Json, XML.

-- Established CI/CD Jenkins pipelines w/ multi-branch building, matrix testing, A/B deployment, and integration w/ Github code, Github action, Github package, AWS, and Azure.
-Implemented robust optimizations in the DevOps practices, resulting in a significant reduction of iteration time from 1.5 hours to 27 minutes.

-- Hardened security in DevOps workflows by adding CVE scanner (code, docker image), and secret managers including Hashicorp Vault and Ansible Vault.

 - Drove substantial improvements in test automation efficiency and effectiveness.
-Revamped and redesigned 800+ Cypress end-to-end (e2e) tests within a tight timeframe of 6 weeks, achieving 100% automation in User Acceptance Testing (UAT).
+Revamped 800+ Cypress end-to-end (e2e) tests within 6 weeks, reducing runtime by 50% and achieving 100% automation in UAT.

+- As primary maintainer of CI/CD pipelines w/ multi-branch building, matrix testing, A/B deployment, integration of Github Code, Github Action, Github Package, AWS, and Azure.

+- Hardened security in DevOps workflows by initiating CVE scanner (code, docker image), and secret managers including Hashicorp Vault, Ansible Vault, AWS & Azure Secret Managers.

-- One of the two company's AWS and Azure administrators.
-Spearheaded the automation of management and deployment processes, harnessing the power of tools such as SSO, ACR, ECR, ECS, RDS, EC2, spot instances, Lambda, CloudWatch, SNS, and S3.
+- As the company's AWS and Azure administrator responsible for overall configuration and implementation of cloud services including SSO, IAM, ACR, ECR, ECS, RDS, Aurora, EC2, S3, Fargate, Lambda, CloudWatch, SNS, VPC, WAF, ELB, TargetGroup, Route53, CloudFront.

 ## 11/2016 - 3/2022